AlgoMaster Logo

 Instead of looking backward from each element, we can flip the perspective.
 As we scan forward through the array, we keep a hash map that records the most recent index where each value appeared.
 When we encounter a value that's already in the map, we check whether the stored index is within distance k of the current index.

-The key insight is that we only need the most recent index.
+Only the most recent index matters.
 If a value appeared at indices 2, 7, and 15, and we're currently at index 17 with k = 3, we only need to check against index 15.
-If index 15 isn't close enough, indices 2 and 7 certainly won't be either.
+If index 15 isn't close enough, indices 2 and 7 are farther away and can't be either.
+Overwriting the map entry on every occurrence keeps the comparison distance as tight as possible.

 Algorithm